 “Refinancing loans provides the greatest benefit to borrowers with large outstanding debts.
 This doesn’t seem like such a bad thing until you realize that households with large outstanding debts tend, on average, to be high-income households,” policy wonks Matthew M. Chingos and Beth Akers said in a 2014 Brookings Institution report.
 “Many borrowers who take on large debts do so in order to pursue degrees that lead to high incomes, in fields such as law and medicine.
 These are not the same households who are struggling financially and are perhaps in need of a bailout.”

 A growing number of private lenders are competing to refinance federal and private student loans, and competition in the space means more borrowers can qualify to lower their rates.
-An analysis of borrowers who have used the Credible student loan marketplace found that the average borrower refinances more than $50,000 in student loan debt, and that those who choose a shorter repayment term in order to get the lowest interest rate interest will pay $18,668 less over the life of their new loan, on average.
+An analysis of borrowers who have used the Credible student loan marketplace found that those who choose a shorter repayment term can save thousands over the life of their new loan.

 Similar questions about how to help those most in need have been raised about student loan forgiveness.
 Borrowers enrolling in income-driven repayment plans can currently qualify for loan forgiveness after 20 or 25 years of payments.
 Workers employed in public service can qualify in 10 years.

 New income-driven repayment programs that the Obama administration began rolling out in 2010 provided “significant new benefits” for wealthier borrowers paying back student loans taken out to attend graduate and professional schools, Jason Delisle and Alexander Holt said in a New America Foundation report.
 That’s because reducing the minimum monthly payment from 15 percent of disposable monthly income to 10 percent allows borrowers to pay less of their loan back and have more forgiven.